 In fact, the EPC could be very loosely modeled on the United Nations, with the maintenance of international peace and security being its main aim, along with at least some of the other objectives flagged up by President Macron such as cooperation in the fields of energy and transport.

 In this “United Nations” model of the EPC, the basic working unit would be a European General Assembly, made up of all the Member States of the EPC.
 This General Assembly would adopt resolutions, with the threshold for adoption being, say, 75% of the total membership.
 Resolutions might create political commitments for those voting for them, but not for other Member States.
 The Presidents of the European Council, the European Commission and the European Parliament would participate in meetings but would have no vote.
 They would provide a bridge between the EPC and the EU institutions.

 An EPC along these lines could be up and running in short order.
-The European General Assembly and Security Council could agree their own procedural rules and remit and provide an immediate or near-immediate forum for discussions and conclusions on European security and defence and perhaps other issues, but right at the moment security and defence are priorities.
+The European General Assembly and Security Council could agree to their own procedural rules and refer and provide an immediate or near-immediate forum for discussions and conclusions on European security and defense and perhaps other issues, but right at the moment security and defense are priorities.

 Derrick Wyatt, KC is Emeritus Professor of Law, University of Oxford, where he taught EU law, constitutional law, and public international law.
-He was formerly a barrister specialising in litigation before the EU Courts and is currently a Member of the International Academic Council of Fide Fundación, an independent and non-partisan Spanish think-tank.
+He was formerly a barrister specializing in litigation before the EU Courts and is currently a Member of the International Academic Council of Fide Foundation, an independent and non-partisan Spanish think-tank.